blablacar/dgr/README.md

 ## Initializing a new project

-Run the following commands to initialize a new project:
+Run the following commands to initialize a new complete sample project:

 ```bash
 $ mkdir aci-myapp